basharast/RetrixGold/README.md

 # Target

-## Desktop
+## Desktop & XBOX

 It will work with build 16299 and above, ARM - x64 - x86

+## WindowsRT (ARM)

+It will support only 15035 build

 ## Windows Phone (W10M)

-The attached releases already retargeted to support Windows 10 Mobile 1709
+The attached releases already retargeted to support Windows 10 Mobile 15063+

 # Credits